Joseph Galloway: Early life

-Galloway was born near West River, Anne Arundel County, Maryland, the son of a landowner in the colony.
-He moved with his father to Pennsylvania in 1740 where he received a liberal schooling.
+Galloway was born near West River, Anne Arundel County, Maryland, the son of Peter Bines Galloway and Elizabeth Rigbie.
+Galloway was a fourth generation Marylander, his Quaker forebears arriving in the colonies in 1649.
+In 1740, he moved with his father to Pennsylvania where he received a liberal schooling.
 He studied law, for a time alongside William Franklin, the son of Benjamin Franklin and later a fellow Loyalist, and he was admitted to the bar and began to practice law in Philadelphia.

-Galloway married Grace Growdon on October 18, 1753.
-Her father, Laurence Growdon, was even wealthier than the Galloways, well placed in the political and social lives of Philadelphia.
+On October 18, 1753, Galloway married Grace Growdon.
+In doing so, he relinquished his place in the Quaker faith.
+Her father, Laurence Growdon, was even wealthier than the Galloways and well placed in the political and social lives of Philadelphia.
 Both Galloway and his wife had strong personalities, and consequently, theirs was an unhappy union.

 Political career

 Galloway was a member of the Pennsylvania Provincial Assembly from 1756 to 1774 and served as speaker of the House from 1766 to 1774.
 He was a prominent member of the faction which opposed Pennsylvania being a proprietary colony of the Penn family, and he called for it to be turned into a crown colony.
 He was a Loyalist, believing that most Americans would prefer to remain loyal to the Crown if only they were given a legitimate and effective government that would inspire their loyalty.

 Galloway was a member of the Continental Congress in 1774, where he proposed a compromise plan for Union with Great Britain which would provide the colonies with their own parliament subject to the Crown.
 The Continental Congress rejected it by one vote.
 He signed the Continental Association, while he was opposed to independence for the Thirteen Colonies and remained loyal to the king.
 He was a resident of Philadelphia and an associate of Benjamin Franklin with whom he corresponded over the issues of American independence.
 In 1768, he was elected to the American Philosophical Society, which Franklin founded, and served as vice president of the organization from 1769 to 1776.

 Galloway urged reform of the imperial administration and was critical of the trade laws, the Stamp Act of 1765, and the Townshend Acts enacted in 1767, and he had a conciliatory plan to end the disputes between Britain and the colonies.
 He believed that the British had the right to tax and govern the colonies, keep the peace, and help the colonies to survive and flourish.
 Congress voted to expunge Galloway's plan from their journal, so he published it himself in 1775, reprimanding Congress for ignoring his analysis of Parliament's powers and colonial rights.
 He proposed a written constitution and joint legislature for the whole British Empire.